 Famous for its big mountain terrain, but equally well known for its beginner and intermediate-friendly slopes, Revelstoke, a two-hour drive from southern British Columbia's Kelowna airport, was once a hangout for the super rich, who came here to heli-ski and pootle down the resort’s slopes (served by a single lift).

 The construction of a new gondola and new chairlifts kick-started a transformation which turned it into one of Canada’s top ski resorts.
-It boasts the biggest vertical drop in the country (1,713 metres, to be precise), and there’s now a much wider range of accommodation on offer – we’re particularly excited about the Lodge at Cabot Revelstoke, 150-room property due to open in early 2024.
+It boasts the biggest vertical drop in the country (1,713 metres, to be precise), and there’s now a much wider range of accommodation on offer – including the Lodge at Cabot Revelstoke, a 150-room property which opened in early 2024.

 But back to the skiing.
 The best terrain for beginners and intermediates is accessed via the Stellar chairlift, although this is still a resort best suited to those with a love of off-piste – much of the terrain is deliberately left ungroomed, and heli-skiing is still one of the resort’s most popular activities.
 Although there’s a wide range of accommodation (almost all of which offers great views of either Mt.
 Begbie, Mt.
 Revelstoke or the Selkirk or Monashee mountain ranges), the Sutton Place Hotel is the resort’s only ski in, ski out property, so book early if easy access to the slopes is a priority.
 Further afield, there’s a great range of accommodation in Revelstoke town itself, ranging from boutique hotels to condos.